 Punishing a dog for doing this is akin to bleeding out your humours to cure a cold.
 It is so outdated and unfounded, and has no place in a rational, ethical society.

 If you’re going to use an aversive, go out with a bang.

 Gradually shifting the intensity from a near-whisper to a full-blown shout does not make much sense.
-If the dog is being naughty (am thinking eating horse poo), it’s fine to start with one soft ‘no’, but don’t then gradually escalate if he doesn’t listen.
-Instead, go straight up to way higher volumes.
+If the dog is being naughty and, I don’t know, eating horse poo, it’s fine to start with one soft ‘no’.
+But what you see then, is most people escalate and gradually shout louder and louder.

-- Ignoring the gazillion warnings until it gets unpleasantly loud (learned irrelevance for us geeks).
-That ends up with you going: “no, No, Noooooo, Nooooo!, NOOOOOOOOOOOO!”.
-Instead of: “No!”
+- Ignoring the gazillion warnings until it gets ridiculously loud (learned irrelevance for us geeks).

-- If you are into physical punishment, consider this: you stand a real chance of having to use harsher and harsher punishment as the dog gradually gets used to increasingly rough treatment (habituation for us geeks).
-I say don’t put your finger in that vicious circle and just don’t get physical in the first place.
+- If you are prone to using physical punishment to steer your dog’s behaviour, consider this: you stand a real chance of having to use harsher and harsher punishment as the dog gradually gets used to the lower end of rough treatment (habituation for us geeks).
+I say don’t open the Pandora’s box in the first place.